vkethana/vkethana.github.io/_posts/2025-09-26-frequency.md

 ---

-## Part 1.2: Derivative of Gaussian Filter
+## Part 1.2: Finite Difference Operator

 Using the cameraman image, I computed partial derivatives and edge detection with finite differences.